-- 7. Revise the sign ordinance to unify size and location; allow projecting and certain temporary signs, such as A-frames.
-Include wayfinding signs within the downtown corridor. - Work with UDOT prior to the completion of 8. the bypass study by adopting a plan to reduce speeds, install raised medians within the spaces between turn-queue lanes along the primary downtown corridor, widen sidewalks, extend themed streetlights further north and south (assure dark sky compliance), replace distressed and plant additional large shade street trees, consider diagonal parking (with bike lanes adjacent to the curb) on the streets approaching Main, build larger bulb-outs to reduce pedestrian crossing distances, add trash receptacles, add benches located near the buildings that face the street and add distinctive bike racks.
-Consider "for sale" art and sculpture along the street and in public parks. - 9.
-Increase activity downtown.
-Activate downtown through public spaces that attract people, so that residents and visitors want to return over and over again.
-Create a design plan for the three public spaces (Tabernacle Square, Main Street Park, and the front lawn of the Police Station) that includes uses that bring people back on a daily basis and include free WIFI.
-Upgrade restrooms for safety and convenience, and request businesses to allow the public to use their bathrooms.
-Promote consistent hours of operation, emphasizing Thursday, Friday and Saturday evenings.
+- 8. Work with UDOT prior to the completion of the bypass study by adopting a plan to reduce speeds, install raised medians within the spaces between turn-queue lanes along the primary downtown corridor, widen sidewalks, extend themed streetlights further north and south (assure dark sky compliance), replace distressed and plant additional large shade street trees, consider diagonal parking (with bike lanes adjacent to the curb) on the streets approaching Main, build larger bulb-outs to reduce pedestrian crossing distances, add trash receptacles, add benches located near the buildings that face the street and add distinctive bike racks.
+Consider "for sale" art and sculpture along the street and in public parks.

+- Increase activity downtown.
+Activate

+downtown through public spaces that attract

+people, so that residents and visitors want to

+return over and over again.
+Create a design

+plan for the three public spaces (Tabernacle